anooptalwar1/Terraform/README.md

-# Terraform
-Terraform Azure Environment Based Modules
+#Terraform Azure Environment Based Modules

+Simultaneous build of dev, staging and production environment modules along with mutiple resources

+Modules can be found in /environments with dev, staging and production

+Resources can be found in /resources derectory

-.tfvars files not included
+.tfvars and backend files not included